- New to Safe Routes to School?

 The purposes of Safe Routes to School programs are:

 - To enable and encourage children in grades K-8, including those with disabilities, to walk and bicycle to school;

-- To make bicycling and walking to school a safer and more appealing transportation alternative, thereby encouraging a healthy and active lifestyle from an early age;
+- To make bicycling and walking to school a safer and more appealing transportation choice, thereby encouraging a healthy and active lifestyle from an early age;

-A federal Safe Routes to School program was authorized as part of the surface transportation bill (SAFETEA-LU) signed into law in August 2005.
+Federal funding for Safe Routes to School was re-authorized as part of the surface transportation bill (MAP-21) signed into law in July 2012.
 As a result, every state has access to funds to help communities implement infrastructure improvements and noninfrastructure activities to encourage and enable students to safely walk and bike to school.